Skip to content

 Knob 16 on the left half of the panel

-Panel knobs vs encoder browsing
+Panel knobs vs Knobs Grid

 Two ways to change which knob Perform shows: